Official-MoonDao/moondaowww/docs/launch_path.md

 ## 🌓 Moon Phase 2: Send a MoonDAO member to space in 2022.

 1. We will release the Ticket to Space NFT collection.
-These NFTs can only be purchased with our token, and will put you into a lottery to win a ticket to fly to space in 2022.
+These NFTs will put you in the running to win a ticket to fly to space in 2022.
 2. The money raised from the sale of these NFTs will be used to buy tickets to space on a SpaceX/Blue Origin/Virgin Galactic etc. rocket ship.
 3. Send MoonDAO member(s) to space in 2022.